 - Whether you rent or own property or land

-Asylum-seekers, living in the State Agency for Refugees (SAR) reception centres can get shelter, food and financial assistance - 20 leva per month, plus additional 10 leva for participation in communal activities.
+A project financed by the Asylum, Migration and Integration Fund and implemented by State Agency for Refugees (SAR) from 2018 onwards provides Asylum-seekers, with financial assistance - 20 leva per month, plus additional 10 leva for participation in activities for maintenance of the facilities.
 You simply need to contact SAR staff members to get these benefits.

-If you applied for international protection after your first asylum application was rejected, you are not entitled to social assistance unless you are a member of a vulnerable group.
+If you applied for international protection after your first asylum application was rejected, you are not entitled to shelter, food and social assistance unless you are a member of a vulnerable group.